How it works

 Flightradar24 is a flight tracker that shows live air traffic from around the world.
 Flightradar24 combines data from several data sources including ADS-B, MLAT and FAA.
 The ADS-B, MLAT and FAA data is aggregated together with schedule and flight status data from airlines and airports to create a unique flight tracking experience on www.flightradar24.com and in Flightradar24 apps.

 The primary technology that we use to receive flight information is called automatic dependent surveillance-broadcast (ADS-B).
 The ADS-B technology itself is best explained by the image to the right.

 - Aircraft gets its location from a GPS navigation source (satellite)

-- ADS-B unit on aircraft transmits signal containing about the location (and much and more)
+- The ADS-B transponder on aircraft transmits signal containing the location (and much more)

 - ADS-B signal is picked up by a receiver connected to Flightradar24

 - Data is shown on www.flightradar24.com and in Flightradar24 apps

 Today, roughly 60% of all passenger aircraft (70% in Europe, 30% in the US) are equipped with an ADS-B transponder.
 This percentage is steadily increasing as ADS-B is set to replace radar as the primary surveillance method for controlling aircraft.

 Flightradar24 has a network of about 2000 ADS-B receivers around the world that receives plane and flight information from aircraft with ADS-B transponders and sends this information to our servers.
 Due to the high frequency used (1090 MHz) the coverage from each receiver is limited to about 250-400 km (150-250 miles) in all directions depending on location.
 The farther away from the receiver an aircraft is flying, the higher it must fly to be covered by the receiver.
 The distance limit makes it very hard to get ADS-B coverage over oceans.